soltude/DazToHue-Scripts/README.md

 ## FrameDatas CSV format

-This CSV format should include all the information of a ROM, in a way that can be easily modified from Excel or similar.
+This CSV format should include all the information of a ROM, in a way that can be easily modified from Excel or similar, and then applied to a Daz figure's timeline.

 Each row corresponds to a frame of animation.
 The first column is the frame number, the second is the section name (e.g. GEN, PHY, etc.), and the third is the name of the morph to be used in Hou/UE.
 (These names aren't really implemented yet and are mostly left as empty strings, but hopefully eventually can be used to automate part of the Houdini side of things.)